NicoJuicy/LearnML/tips/ml_tools.md

 tmux also includes a window-pane mentality which means you can run more than one terminal on a single screen.

-### httpie

-HTTPie is a command-line HTTP client.
-Its goal is to make CLI interaction with web services as human-friendly as possible.
-HTTPie is designed for testing, debugging, and generally interacting with APIs & HTTP servers.

-The http and https commands allow for creating and sending arbitrary HTTP requests using a simple and natural syntax and provide formatted and colourized output.

-### rich

-rich makes it easy to add colour and style to terminal output.
-It can also render pretty tables, progress bars, markdown, syntax highlighted source code, tracebacks, and more — out of the box.

 ### Tutorials

 [How To Install And Use tmux On Ubuntu 12.10](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-tmux-on-ubuntu-12-10--2)